-- Is this treatment based on scientific evidence? - What treatment approach(es) does your company follow? - What are the goals of the treatment? - How much does this cost? - Is the treatment covered by insurance or Medicaid? - How will I be involved in the treatment? - How is progress measured? - Where does the majority of the treatment take place? - What are the training requirements of the staff who will be working with my child?
+- What treatment approach(es) does your company follow? - What are the goals of the treatment? - Is there science/research supporting this treatment? - Is this treatment evidence-based? - How much does this cost? - Is the treatment covered by insurance or Medicaid? - How will I be involved in the treatment? - How is progress measured? - Where does the majority of the treatment take place? - What are the training requirements of the staff who will be working with my child?